qubic/core/doc/contracts_oracles.md

 ## Subscription QPI

 Subscriptions are a cheaper and more efficient way to query time-dependent information, such as prices, regularly.
-A subscriptions repeatedly sends the same query, only changing the query timestamp.
+A subscription repeatedly sends the same query, only changing the query timestamp.
 The subscription queries may be shared by multiple contracts automatically.

 After subscribing, updated information is pushed to the subscriber contract in defined intervals as requested.